syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Getting-Started.md

 ### Create an AutoComplete

-ASP.NET MVC AutoComplete Textbox widget basically renders with built-in features like keyboard navigation with animations and flexible API’s.
+ASP.NET MVC AutoComplete textbox widget basically renders with built-in features like keyboard navigation with animations and flexible API’s.
 You can easily create the AutoCompleteTextbox widget by the following steps.

 1. You can create a MVC Project and add necessary Dll’s and Scripts with the help of the given [MVC-Getting Started](/extension/aspnet-mvc-extension/overview) Documentation.
 2. Initialize the corresponding AutoComplete widget in the view page.